Pillar Guide

 Editorial Team

 The iGaming payment stack split into two rails in 2026, and operators picking one are leaving money on the table.
 Card acquiring still moves the licensed deposit volume that regulators expect, but crypto-native gateways now handle the volumes a card stack would have rejected, repriced punitively, or held in reserve for six months.
-The question this guide answers is not "Worldpay or Nuvei" or "BitPay or CoinGate".
-It is "which card acquirer plus which crypto rail matches your volume tier, your license, and your tolerance for held capital".
+The question this guide answers is not which single card acquirer to pick, or which single crypto rail.
+It is which combination of the two matches your volume tier, your license, and your tolerance for held capital.

-Eleven providers in our database serve iGaming books at production volume.
+Ten providers in our database serve iGaming books at production volume.
 Five card-side.
-Six crypto-native.
+Five crypto-native.
 None of them is a "best gateway" in isolation.
 The sections below shortlist each set, then collapse the choice into a volume-tiered decision rule.

 Why operators run two rails in 2026

 The April 2026 threshold drop is the proximate cause.
-Visa moved the excessive merchant ratio from 2.2 percent to 1.5 percent on April 1 with $8 per disputed transaction and no warning tier, per the Visa fact sheet and Cside's 2026 playbook. iGaming dispute rates run higher than mainstream e-commerce because of buyer's-remorse-after-loss disputes and tighter issuer scrutiny on , so a tighter threshold lands harder on iGaming books than on retail.
+Visa moved the excessive merchant ratio from 2.2 percent to 1.5 percent on April 1 in North America, Europe, and Asia-Pacific (other regions stay at 2.2 percent for now), with $8 per disputed transaction and no warning tier, per the Visa fact sheet and Cside's 2026 playbook. iGaming dispute rates run higher than mainstream e-commerce because of buyer's-remorse-after-loss disputes and tighter issuer scrutiny on , so a tighter threshold lands harder on iGaming books than on retail.

 1.5%